Tomato Varieties and

 © Steve Masley…Click IMAGE to Enlarge

-Buy 'Caspian Pink' Seeds (Baker Creek)
+Buy 'Caspian Pink' Seeds (Urban Farmer)

 Beefsteak Tomato Varieties—'Caspian Pink' is a beautiful, juicy heirloom beefsteak slicing tomato that's my wife's favorite tomato